shivajivarma/shivajivarma/README.md

 #### I'm Shivaji, a Polyglot full stack developer from India.

-🔭 I’m current working as a Staff Software Engineer, having more than 9 years experience, contributing to architecture, frontend and backend in building cloud based applications.
+🔭 I’m currently working as a Staff Software Engineer, having more than 9 years experience, contributing to architecture, frontend and backend in building cloud based applications.

 ⚡ In my free time I play CS:GO